nereid-experts/tetus9703/data/notes.md

 Kafka Containerization Lambda Functions Database Data Pipeline Distributed Systems Container Orchestration GraphQL Optimization Backend Cloud Kubernetes A/B Testing Framework Server Response
 Automation Deployment Database Cloud Functions Cloud Virtual Machines Work hard in silence, let your success be your noise.
 Database I find that the harder I work, the more luck I seem to have.
 Zero Downtime Deployment
+Microservices API Stay hungry, stay foolish.
+Kubernetes To be the best, you must be able to handle the worst.
+Virtual Machines Event Sourcing Happiness is not something ready made.
+It comes from your own actions.
+Great things never come from comfort zones.
+Replica Set React Work hard in silence, let your success be your noise.